 People suffering from chronic pain have found relief using numerous other strategies to manage the pain without narcotics.
 Acupuncture is among the options along with physical therapy, massage therapy, and mind-body stress reduction techniques.
-Taking your mind off the pain can come from distraction strategies or guided imagery to help you reduce pain through mental pictures you form.
+Taking your mind off the pain can come from distraction strategies or guided imagery to help you reduce pain.
 Another intervention offering a physical relief of pain is electrical nerve stimulation using electrical impulses to provide that reduction in pain.

 Two forms of interventions, also used by some addiction treatment centers, include biofeedback and cognitive behavioral therapy (CBT).
 Biofeedback is a way to help you learn to manage pain by controlling blood pressure, heart rate, muscle tension, and more.
 CBT comes through counseling and reducing your typical reaction to pain can be a goal you set with your CBT professional.
 As with any alternative intervention, it’s recommended to consult with your physician first to discuss and develop a safe plan.

 If you have developed an addiction to painkillers, confidential treatment is available.
 Treatment centers offering a medically supervised detox can help you safely move through withdrawal of the narcotic in your body and avoid the serious complications associated with withdrawal when it’s done at home.
 Inpatient therapy designed specifically for your particular addiction and circumstances can follow in a private setting with an integrated team of professionals to support you into recovery.
 Ideally, inpatient treatment will be coupled with sophisticated medical care with onsite doctors and nurses.